 speaker

 CEO and President

-and we will not be a net seller of electricity.
-I mean, when I said three terawatt hours, that was in the light of potential by refinery in Östrand because then we need around three terawatt hours of renewable green energy.
-What we see us now and what we can, what we calculate on is that in 2026 when we have obola up and running and when we have done the ramp up of the CTP line, we will have a net consumption of 2.2 terawatt hours and that we will cover with this project.
-And I mean, we will not be a net producer of electricity.
-We have a big potential net sale and we will of course capitalise on that one.
+Yeah.
+And we will not be a net seller of electricity.
+I mean, when I said three terawatt hours, that was in the light of a potential biorefinery in Östrand, because then we need around three terawatt hours of renewable green energy.
+What we see just now and what we calculate on is that in 2026 when we have Obola up and running and when we have done the ramp up of the C10P line, we will have a net consumption of 2.2 terawatt hours and that we will cover with this project.
+We will not be a net producer of electricity.
+We have a big potential in SEL and we will of course capitalize on that one.
 But that means that we will sell projects.
 I mean, we will develop and sell projects.
 So again, three legs.
 One is to be 100% self-sufficient in green renewable energy.
 And that must be then related to what kind of projects and what kind of development we have in the industry.
-The second leg is to of course to develop the potential we have in different ways.
+The second leg is to, of course, to develop the potential we have in different ways.
 We can develop new projects, but we also have a lot of projects suitable for repowering.
 And the third leg will be to continue to lease out land to other investors.

+speaker